Drahomán Prize

 The open call for the 2023 Drahomán Prize closed on December 10, 2023.
 After analyzing the received applications for compliance with the technical criteria, 16 nominees.

-Find the list of nominees here.
+Find the long list of nominees here.

 This year the majority of nominees translated from Ukrainian into Swedish language.
 Besides, the long list includes translators into English, Italian, Polish, Georgian, Finnish, Japanese, Romanian, Turkish, French, Arabic, and Bulgarian languages.